osathoud/Getting-and-Cleaning-data/README.md

 to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-Information about the CodeBook.md
+#Information about the CodeBook.md:
 The CodeBook describes the variables, the data, and any transformations or work that was performed to clean up the data.
 It also contains an explaination to the purpose of each code

-Information about run_analysis.R
+#Information about run_analysis.R:
 The run analysis file was created to perform the follwing steps:

 1. Merges the training and the test sets to create one data set.